RsKing99/Fluently/README.md

 ```

 > **Tip:**
+> The repository provides a JSON schema for working with Fluently bundles under
+> the `schema` directory.
+You can use it by adding a `$schema` variable to your
+> top-level JSON object and providing a local path or URL to the schema file.

+> **Tip:**
-On the JVM and Android, there's also a `fromResource` extension, which allows
+> On the JVM and Android, there's also a `fromResource` extension, which allows
-loading bundles directly as a JAR resource.
+> loading bundles directly as a JAR resource.
 In order to load the actual fluent
-files from the bundle, a supplementary `loadLocaleFromResource` extensions for
+> files from the bundle, a supplementary `loadLocaleFromResource` extensions for
-the bundle instance is also provided.
+> the bundle instance is also provided.

 ### Using reactivity